Photo by Xavier Forés & Joana Roncero/age fotostock

 Snaking, cracking, shimmering a brilliant blue in places and revealing mystical frosts in others, the Mer de Glace displays nature in all its force.
 France’s longest glacier stretches 4.3 miles and is over 650 feet deep.
 Quite literally a sea of ice, this mammoth wonder continues to move under its own weight; its surfaces break up, crevasses appear, and pointed columns of ice known as seracs burst from the surface.
-Though this glacier still amazes the senses, it’s slowly being decimated by climate change: In 1988, you only had to climb down only three steps to reach the ice grotto, which is carved out every spring, inside the glacier; now, the ice has receded so much you have to tackle 430 steps.
+Though this glacier still amazes the senses, it’s slowly being decimated by climate change: In 1988, you only had to climb down three steps to reach the ice grotto, which is carved out every spring, inside the glacier; now, the ice has receded so much you have to tackle 430 steps.

 By Simon Willis, AFAR Local Expert